 Writing test case effectively is one of important parameter in software testing.
-Test case is core part of software testing and execution of test cases actually decides the quality of the product.
+The test case is a core part of software testing and execution of test cases actually decides the quality of the product.

-there different ways of writing test cases we can seen in different organisations or projects. in this post we will concentrate on one of the way to write the test cases.
+there different ways of writing test cases we can see in different organizations or projects. in this post we will concentrate on one of the ways to write the test cases.

 - scenario based test cases

 - small test cases ( consider only one verification point per test case)

 - combination of above two – which covers scenario and carry multiple verifications.